exoriente/nodice/03_01_combat.md

 ## Ganging up

-If multiple assailants fight against a single foe, their effective combat level is based on combat level of the strongest in the group.
+If multiple assailants fight against a single foe, their effective combat level is based on the combat level of the strongest in the group.
 Each additional combatant increases the combat level by one.
 If this results in an opponent being defeated, the attacker with the highest combat level typically deals the final blow.

 ## Missile combat